NavarroAlexKU/Auto-Blacklist-the-Automatons/README.md

     for now all we will do is make sure that we set "Default web ACL action for requests that don't match any rules" to "Allow"

     ![ScreenShot](https://github.com/NavarroAlexKU/Auto-Blacklist-the-Automatons/blob/main/Screenshot%202022-11-19%20at%201.48.00%20PM.png)

+* Again, most configuration steps we will do later so you can click through steps 3 through 5.
+Once you get to the "Review and create web ACL" in step 5, click "Create web ACL"